jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 * **Subdominant**: Away from home, but still stable.
 * **Dominant**: A place of tension, pulling toward home.

-Typically a harmonic sequence will start at home (a tonic), move away from it (to a subdominant), then to a place of tension (a dominant), before providing emotional release or resolution by returning home (to the tonic).
+A harmonic sequence will often start at home (a tonic), move away from it (to a subdominant), then to a place of tension (a dominant), before providing emotional release or resolution by returning home (to the tonic).